March 29, 2018

 How it Occurs

-Shoulder impingement syndrome is a common shoulder injury, which takes place in the muscles that are between bones in the shoulder region.
-The shoulder is unlike any other area of the body, as the muscles and tendons surround the bone, whereas in other areas of the body, the bones are surrounded by muscles.
+Shoulder impingement syndrome is a common shoulder injury.
+It takes place in the muscles that are between bones in the shoulder region.

 Symptoms